 To review file versions, simply click on an item and select properties.
 A new box will appear containing all the versions of that file, as well as timestamps.

 As a company, Opendrive subscribes to the Zero Knowledge policy.
-Thus, this means that all your personal information will constantly be under lock and key, and the only one who will be able to access it will be you.
+This means that all your precious information will constantly be under lock and key, and the only one who will be able to access it will be you.